xebia-functional/fetch/docs/src/tut/docs.md

  - an identity may be missing
  - the data source may be temporarily available

-Since the error cases are plenty and can't be anticipated Fetch errors are represented by the `FetchError` trait, which extends `Throwable`.
+Since the error cases are plenty and can't be anticipated Fetch errors are represented by the `FetchException` trait, which extends `Throwable`.
-Currently fetch defines `FetchError` cases for missing identities and arbitrary exceptions but you can extend `FetchError` with any error you want.
+Currently fetch defines `FetchException` cases for missing identities and arbitrary exceptions but you can extend `FetchException` with any error you want.

 ## Exceptions